Choosing an OS for Functional Safety: Buy Certified or Qualify Your Own?

 Common bases: open source (Linux, Zephyr, RTEMS, FreeRTOS), internal/custom RTOS, or legacy platforms.

-• Advantages: lower license cost, full configurability, easier integration of non-safety workloads.
+• Advantages: lower licence cost, full configurability, easier integration of non-safety workloads

 Requirement What You Must Demonstrate